Engin-Boot/no-oggy-in-java-Azimcharoliya/README.md

 ## Method

 The idea is to use the Iterator for looping through the list collection.
-The iterator method in Java is provided to get an Iterator for the list collection.

 Iterators allows to change the collections that they loop through.
 Hence the Iterator allows concurrent modification in the list.